 4. Contribute to Roundups

-Up until this point the tactics to get your blog noticed has been more centric – YOU are featuring other bloggers, YOU are pitching to guest post and YOU are creating more things to share to your audience.
+Up until this point the tactics on how to get your blog noticed have been more centric – YOU are featuring other bloggers, YOU are pitching to guest post and YOU are creating more things to share to your audience.

 Well, for this last tactic, you will be helping other bloggers with their content, but similar to guest posting, this will open the doors to a new audience and traffic potential.